 Mark Thierer has served as a Director of the Company since December 2021 and an advisor to Foresight since October 2020.
 Mr. Thierer currently serves as the managing partner of the investment firm he formed, AssetBlue Investment Group, a position he has held since June 2017.
 From October 2017 through February 2018, Mr. Thierer also served as the interim Chief Executive Officer of Dentsply Sirona Inc. (Nasdaq: XRAY), a manufacturer of dental implants.
 Mr. Thierer was Chief Executive Officer of OptumRx, a pharmacy care services company, from July 2015 until September 2017.
 He previously served as chairman and Chief Executive Officer of Catamaran Corporation (Nasdaq: CTRX), one of the nation's largest pharmacy benefit management companies, from March 2011 until it combined with OptumRx in 2015.
 Mr. Thierer has experience as a Chief Executive Officer leading a national pharmacy benefit and healthcare information technology solutions company.
 His skills include strategy and business development, technology, finance and marketing.
 He brings valuable leadership experience and knowledge of operations and the day-to-day management of a national corporation.
 Mr. Thierer also has experience in the structuring and execution of strategic corporate transactions, including mergers and acquisitions.
 Mr. Thierer is a member of the board of directors of Discover Financial Services (NYSE: DFS) since 2014 and Senior Connect Acquisition Corp.
 (Nasdaq: SNRH).
 Mr. Thierer received a BS in Finance from the University of Minnesota and an MBA from Nova Southeastern University.
-Mr. Thierer also holds the designation of CEBS (Certified Employee Benefits Specialist) from The Wharton School of the University of Pennsylvania.
 Mr. Thierer was selected to serve on our board of directors for his extensive experience in both the financial and healthcare sectors.